NadirKhe/ProfileDesc/README.md

 - 👋 Hi, I’m @VizaraVex
-- 👀 Java, Python, HTML, CSS Development.
+- 👀 Java, Python, HTML, CSS, and SQL Development.
 - 🌱 I’m currently improving my coding skills forever!
-- 📫 Reach me by email

 <!---
 VizaraVex/VizaraVex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.